 I spent a LOT of time checking and responding to emails from my phone at home.
 Then I realized that checking my email at home was making me feel anxious and was pulling me away from my family.
-I deleted the app from my phone in January.
+So, I deleted my email app from my phone.

 And… nothing awful happened.
 My email is still there when I get to work.
 I am able to answer most of my emails when students are working on their warm-ups.

 When I deleted my work email from my phone, I added my Calendar.
-I started making sure that I am adding everything that comes up to my Calendar.
-Having it at my fingertips helps me to make a more reasonable prep schedule, see if the commitments I am making are doable, and make sure that personal events (like hair appointments) are being scheduled when they don't interfere with anything at work.
+And, I made it part of my workflow to add events to my calendar as soon as they come up.
+Having easy access to my calendar helped me to make a more reasonable prep schedule, see if the commitments I am making are doable, and make sure that personal events (like hair appointments) are being scheduled when they don't interfere with anything at work.

-I do feel guilty about it.
-But this has given me more time to work on the things that really matter.
+At first, I felt guilty about saying no. But, I quickly realized that saying no to the things that weren't super important.
+This has given me more time to work on the things that really matter.

 By saying no to the things that aren't really important, I have freed myself up to do the things that really make a difference.